FRC1257/robotics-training/docs/frc/1-Basics/6-Claw_Intake.md

 # Claw Intake

-Now that you know how to make a subystem and its supporting files we are going over how to make other subsystems with different features and purposes.
-The next few lessons will be learning about each of the major subsystems that 1257 uses, why they are important and how we can program them.
+Now that you know how to make a subystem and its supporting files, we are going to go over how to make other subsystems with different features and purposes.
+The next few lessons will be about learning each of the major subsystems that 1257 uses, why they are important and how we can program them.

 ## Subsystem Overview